VTwin90/UN-PERFECT-DATE/TESTING.md

 ## AddEventListener

 **Issue:**
-In the consol, every time the click event happened in the game, there was a massive number of clicks/runs.
+In the console, every time the click event happened in the game, there was a massive number of clicks/runs.

 **Resolution:**
 Fixed this by adding some code to the function showPage(pageIndex), in the if (page.options.length === 0).
 Like: